nuuuwan/news_lk3_data/README.md

 Peter Breuer, IMF Senior Mission Chief to Sri Lanka, emphasized the importance of tax administration in addressing the revenue shortfall that contributed to the crisis.

+He urged for increased compliance and condemned tax evasion, stressing that "any dollar or rupee in taxes that is due but not paid means that everybody else has to pay more."

+Breuer praised the Sri Lankan government's commitment to halting further tax concessions and highlighted the planned reforms to improve transparency in this area.
+He noted that tax revenue as a percentage of GDP dropped from 11% in 2019 to a mere 7% in 2022, creating a significant funding gap.

 ...

 [Data](articles/1fb365ff.json)